Frequently Asked Questions:

 I started writing novels on Wattpad in 2013, was first published in 2015.
 But I initially started writing poems and songs aged 7.

 Why Urban Fiction and African-American Romance?

 I absolutely love writing about dangerous men.
 I don’t know what it is about them that I just find so intriguing, but I just do.
 African-Americans have always interested me and I find it very easy to write about them.
 There’s so much to write about in these genres and I never find myself bored when writing them.

 Yes, I won’t lie.
 But I always bounce back whether that be through music, real situations or just my imagination.

 Me, myself and I. My readers do play a part but I have to be honest, I write for myself.
 If Miss Jen isn’t feeling it, then Miss Jen won’t write it.

-Can I see your full book catalog?
+Can I see your official book catalog?

 Sure!
 It's available here.

 I sure have!
 It's available to listen to here.